AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 Methodical approach to solving problems is what we are learning all along at Makers.
 In other words this is about knowing what to do next.
 In the [blog about problem solving from Sam Morgan](https://blog.makersacademy.com/how-i-solve-problems-a6a84d167598).

 He describes the idea to **solve a problem Systematically and Systemically**.
-It took me some time to really understand it but now it is clear to me.

 I would say that the first is about **knowing what to do next because we have process** and the second is about **knowing what to do next because we have a direction**.

 This is what I used naturally in the previous description of my processes and how I implemented them.
 I see all those processes we learnt as cycles.
-For example we have processes to solve a very small problem like implementing a test or it could be creating an entire app with a team an implementing the agile processes.
+For example we have processes to solve a very small problem like implementing a test or it could be creating an entire app with a team an implementing the Agile processes.

-This is also about constant prioritisation and knowing how the different processes we have learned need to be used and how they fit together.
-Here is a way to connect them, every cycle having a different timescale.
+This is also about constant prioritisation and knowing how the different processes we have learned need to be used, how they fit together and what is their timescale.

 >----- Here is how I would summarise methodical approach to solving problems to someone new to coding. -----